Arthur Kantrowitz: Scientific contributions

 Kantrowitz's interdisciplinary research in the area of fluid mechanics and gas dynamics led to contributions in the field of magnetohydrodynamics and to the development of high-efficiency, high-power lasers.
 He first suggested a system of laser propulsion to launch bulk payloads into orbit, using energy from ground-based lasers to increase exhaust velocity and thereby reduce the propellant-to-payload mass ratio.
 His concepts on laser propulsion were published in 1988.

 His early research included supersonic diffusers and supersonic compressors in the early 40s, which has since been applied to jet engines.
 He invented the total energy variometer in 1939, used in soaring planes, and is the co-inventor of an early scheme for magnetically contained nuclear fusion, patent application, 1941.
 In 1950, he invented a technique for producing the supersonic source for molecular beams; this was subsequently used by chemists in research that led to two Nobel Prizes.

+In the late 1950s, he returned to magnetic containment fusion, but abandoned that research in 1963, giving a paper saying he saw no way to address what he called "second order instabilities" that emerged in containment, leading to the tokamak sawtooth effect, an important negative result.
+This result stood for decades, though the ITER project has finally seen containment times measurable in minutes.

 In the 1960s and 1970s, he led the design and development at AERL of the first intra-aortic balloon pump.
 The balloon pump is a temporary cardiac assist device which has been used worldwide on three million people.
 The device was used on his own failing heart.

-Another contribution to science was the stagnation-point flow experiment in which processes of initial interaction of fresh flowing blood with an artificial surface can be directly visualized under a high-power microscope.
+Another contribution to science was the stagnation point flow experiment in which processes of initial interaction of fresh flowing blood with an artificial surface can be directly visualized under a high-power microscope.
 This technique has become an important method for experimentally studying this vital interaction and led to a variety of circulatory prostheses, including the artificial heart.

 Kantrowitz, as an advocate of the separation of science and technology from political or ideological concerns, first proposed in 1967 the creation of an Institution for Scientific Judgment, commonly referred to as the Science Court, to assess the state of knowledge in scientific controversies of importance to public policy.
 He further developed the Science Court as its Task Force Chairman in President Ford's Advisory Group on Anticipated Advances in Science and Technology, 1975–1976.

 According to Jerry Pournelle, "We could have developed all this [i.e. large scale commercial space development] in the 60s and 70s, but we went another path.
 Arthur Kantrowitz tried to convince Kennedy's people that the best way to the Moon was through development of manned space access, a von Braun manned space station, and on to the Moon in a logical way that left developed space assets."